Welcome to the

 - To provide a non-profit, philanthropic and educational association for the members.

 - To study the art of gardening and to cooperate with the entities furthering such interest.

-Meetings: The club meets monthly September through May on the second Wednesday of the month at 1:00pm.
-Meetings are held at the Holden Beach Chapel with the exception of some field trips during the year.
+Meetings: The club meets monthly from September through May on the second Wednesday of the month at 1:00pm unless otherwise noted.
+Meetings are held at the Holden Beach Chapel with the exception of some field trips or the May Social.

-About: The Holden Beach Beautification Club was founded August 15, 1990, Organized February 10, 1993 and Federated September 15, 2011.
+About: The Holden Beach Beautification Club was founded August 15, 1990, organized February 10, 1993, and federated September 15, 2011.
 The club bird is the Heron, the club flower is the Oleander (Nerium oleander) and the club tree is the Windmill Palm (Trachycarpus fortune).
-The logo above was created by Cecelia Weston.
+The Club’s logo below incorporating these aspects was created by member Cecelia Weston.